 His inspiration for the castle was based on Hohenschwangau Castle, his childhood home and the smaller castle just down the hill from Neuschwanstein.
 He decimated the Bavarian economy by constructing Neuschwanstein and, unfortunately, died before it was completed.
 Bavarian officials were not pleased by the state of their economy so they halted construction following his death but eventually completed the castle and used it as a tourist attraction in an attempt to recoup some money.

-How to Get to the Castle from Munich
+How to Get to Neuschwanstein Castle from Munich

 The best way to get to Schangau is via public transport.
-Although it is easy to visit Neuschwanstein castle from Munich, it is long.
-You can plan on about a 2.5 hour train ride each way PLUS a ~10-minute bus ride to finish your journey.
+Although it is easy to visit Neuschwanstein castle from Munich, it makes for a long day You can plan on about a 2.5 hour train ride each way PLUS a ~10-minute bus ride to finish your journey.

 If you’re traveling in a large group, you’ll be eligible for a discount, as well!